softsnack/danmuji/README.md

  - The feature of extracting values from ASCII files using point locations (from location texts or point shp file) was improved.
  - Bug fix in reading ASCII raster file.

+O 2026.06.17
+ - The feature of making ASCII raster file by mapping CSV values to raster values was added.